 Jeannie Zandi teaches embodiment unlike any other.

 She brings a uniquely earthy type of wisdom to her teachings that many of us need right now.
-Her perspective is similar to other beloved teachers like Eckhart Tolle, Richard Rohr, and Adyashanti, but her emphasis on physical groundedness has a language of it’s own, that many are resonating with.
+Her perspective is similar to other beloved teachers like Eckhart Tolle, Richard Rohr, and Adyashanti, with a unique emphasis on physical groundedness as the pathway to peace.
 Enjoy this Q + A with Jeannie Zandi, and the guided meditation she offers below.

 Head + Heart: Can you tell us a little about your personal journey and how you’ve come to be a spiritual teacher?

 Jeannie Zandi: All my life I’ve been interested in what’s real.
 When I was 11 years old, I remember lying on my bed trying to know and remember the feeling of what it was like to be 11.
 You could say I’ve always been inquiring.
 I grew up with a skeptical agnostic dad and a Catholic mom so I also had a spiritual dichotomy to bridge within myself that spawned exploration.
 In my 20’s, I became really interested in personal inquiry, and discovered some of the basics of what I teach today.